learn-co-curriculum/cssi-6.3-aep-logging-debugging/README.md

 Patience young grasshopper.
 Debugging can be frustrating but you have tools that can help you fix errors in your code.
 Read your error messages in the console to find your next step.
 Use the PEP protocol.
 Ask for help!

-<a href='https://learn.co/lessons/cssi-6.3-aep-logging-debugging' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-6.3-aep-logging-debugging' title='Google App Engine: Logging and Debugging'>Google App Engine: Logging and Debugging</a> on Learn.co and start learning to code for free.</p>